Check Hard Drive Health on a Mac

 5. If you want to perform more extensive tests, go back to the main screen, right-click your drive, and select Perform Tests.
 Keep in mind that those can take several hours.

-What I liked: Lots of technical information presented with practically no filters – everything you might need to know is there.
+What we liked: Lots of technical information presented with practically no filters – everything you might need to know is there.

 ❗️

-What I didn’t like: Can be very chaotic and confusing for inexperienced users, and even for some experienced ones who don’t know what information they’re looking for specifically.
+What we didn’t like: Can be very chaotic and confusing for inexperienced users, and even for some experienced ones who don’t know what information they’re looking for specifically.

 Option B: smartmontools